Bob Litherland: Political beliefs

 Litherland was a staunch socialist and held some radical beliefs.
 However, he realised that Labour needed to pursue popular policies in order to gain power and that socialists had to co-operate to succeed.
 He was a member of the Campaign for Nuclear Disarmament and opposed the deployment of troops to the Falklands War.
 He opposed Conservative Party laws on trade unions and criticised Margaret Thatcher for promoting democracy abroad, such as during her visit to Poland, while suppressing unions at home.

 Personal life

 Litherland married his wife Edna in 1953.
-They had two children, five grandchildren and three great-grandchildren.
+They had two children, five grandchildren and six great-grandchildren.

 He died in May 2011 after living with cancer for ten years.